MIROC-DOC/model_description/md_en/d-time.md

 $$

-That would be.
-In the case of spectral models, the maximum wavenumber is determined by $N$, Earth radius is set to $a$,
+In the case of the spectral model, the In the case of the spectral model, the Earth's radius is defined as $a$ by the maximum wavenumber, $N$,

 $$
    \Delta t \le \frac{a}{N c}